Families or friends

 HAYMARKET NSW 1240

-It is important to remember that many normal day-to-day objects are not permitted into either correctional or juvenile justice centres – this can include tobacco, lighters, money and mobile phones.
+It is important to remember that many normal day-to-day objects are not permitted into either correctional or youth justice centres – this can include tobacco, lighters, money and mobile phones.

 If you do get banned, or receive some other restriction on your visiting privileges, you should receive a letter from the relevant agency notifying you of this.
 This letter should also tell you what you can do to have this decision reviewed if you believe you have been unfairly treated, or there is other information you think should be taken into consideration by the agency before the decision about you is made final.
 You can also contact us to get advice about what you can do.